-Held every other Wednesday from 7pm-9pm in the SH Gym, these nights are a great opportunity for students to learn about their Faith outside of the classroom, build Christ-centered community with their peers, and reflect on how Christ is calling them to live in their daily life.
+Held every 2nd, 3rd, and 4th Thursday from 7pm-9pm, these nights are a great opportunity for students to learn about their Faith outside of the classroom, build Christ-centered community with their peers, and reflect on how Christ is calling them to live in their daily life.
 Every 3rd Thursday will be focused nights for guys and girls, and every 4th Thursday will wrap up at 8:30pm after an hour of Eucharistic Adoration.
 See “What’s Up?” for specific dates and topics.

 On Saturday, September 14th, the high schoolers of Sacred Heart are invited to attend a performance of the Grand Rapids Symphony.
-We begin the night at 6:00pm at Z’s pizza (168 Louis Campau Promenade NW, Grand Rapids, MI 49503), and then walk over to the DeVos Hall for the performance.
+We begin the night at 5:30pm at Z’s pizza (168 Louis Campau Promenade NW, Grand Rapids, MI 49503), and then walk over to the DeVos Hall for the performance.
 Students are picked up at the conclusion of the evening at DeVos at 10pm.

 Students should dress nicely, wear comfortable walking shoes, bring money to cover dinner and $5 for their symphony ticket.
 Students who drive themselves should also bring money for parking.
 Carpooling is often available!